-Oregon Episcopal School offers fencing classes for students as well as the opportunity for Olympic hopefuls to train with sabre coach Ed Korfanty, who trained 2x Olympic gold medalist Mariel Zagunis.
+Oregon Episcopal School offers fencing classes for OES students as well as the opportunity for Olympic hopefuls to train with sabre coach Ed Korfanty, who trained 4x Olympic medalist Mariel Zagunis.

 On campus and through nearby salons, OES offers fencing opportunities for every style and age:

-- After school classes for students in primary (or first grade) through fifth grade
+- After school classes for students in primary (or grade 1)–grade 5.

-- Instruction in sabre, epee, and foil at nearby salons
+- Instruction in sabre, epee, and foil at nearby training facilities.

 - Varsity and Junior Varsity teams participate in the Oregon Interscholastic Fencing League.